ASBecker/BAT-Grading/README.md

 # Anatomical grading for metabolic activity of brown adipose tissue
-Anonymized data of the previously published work in PLoS ONE with the same title (doi: ) This data is provided without any warranties and licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License. (https://creativecommons.org/licenses/by-nc-nd/4.0/).
+Anonymized data of the previously published work in PLoS ONE with the same title (doi:10.1371/journal.pone.0149458) This data is provided without any warranties and licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License. (https://creativecommons.org/licenses/by-nc-nd/4.0/).
 If you use the data, please use the correct reference, below in teX-format and in the parent directory as .ris and .bibtex files for your reference manager software.